Neuropathology Fellowship Program

-This ACGME-accredited two-year Neuropathology Fellowship Program is designed to prepare candidates for an academically oriented career that encompasses any combination of diagnosis, teaching, and research, and emphasizes the concept of lifelong learning.
+This ACGME-accredited two-year Neuropathology Fellowship Program is designed to prepare trainees for an academically-oriented career in Neuropathology that encompasses any combination of diagnosis, teaching, and research.

 Fellows are involved in evaluating consultation cases submitted from more than 100 referring institutions.
 During the two-year training period, each fellow will participate directly in:

 - Evaluating at least 150 neuromuscular biopsy specimens and 300 neurosurgical biopsies

 - Performing at least 200 intraoperative consultations